Adewale1010/alx-higher_level_programming/0x0B-python-input_output/README.md

 			You can assume json will always be a dictionary
 			A dictionary key will be the public attribute name A dictionary value will be the value of the public attribute

+12. Pascal's Triangle
+	12-pascal_triangle.py: Python function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n